sbt/sbt/src/sphinx/Getting-Started/Using-Plugins.rst

 However, plugins often avoid this because you could not control which projects in a :doc:`multi-project build <Multi-Project>` would use the plugin.

-sbt provides a method called ``seq`` which adds a whole batch of settings at once.
-So if a plugin has something like this:
+A whole batch of settings can be added by directly referencing the sequence of settings in a `build.sbt` file.
+So, if a plugin has something like this:

 ::